saifibnaezhararko/Accelerating-hybrid-quantum-classical-machine-learning-tasks-on-HPC-platforms/pennylane_aer/README.md

   adjoint becomes available.
 - **The target to beat is 0.71 h/epoch.** That is SPSA on Aer over TREC's 4,635 training questions, measured; parameter-shift is 19.17 h/epoch.
-A 30-epoch schedule is ~21 hours on this CPU, which is CLAUDE.md §1's problem statement on a realistic dataset.
+A 30-epoch schedule is ~21 hours on this CPU, which is the project's core problem statement on a realistic dataset.
 - **SPSA needs a smaller step size than backprop.** A gradient estimated from two evaluations is noisy, and a step size tuned against exact gradients will overshoot it.
-Worth knowing before SPSA is used for the large HPC runs CLAUDE.md §4 plans.
+Worth knowing before SPSA is used for the large HPC runs the work plan schedules.